Prague Museum – The Czech National Museum

 National Museum Facts

 One of the most prominent buildings in Prague is the National Museum.
 It sits at the end of Wenceslas Square.
-It was completed in the late 1800's so definitely not one of the older building in Prague – even though it looks like something built by a King for a King.
+It was completed in the late 1800's so it’s definitely not one of the older buildings in Prague – even though it looks like something built by a King for a King.

 More tests of strength were forced upon the building with the construction of the metro and highway.
-A big hole was dig near the front of the building causing structural integrity issues.
+A big hole was dug near the front of the building causing structural integrity issues.
 Then right behind the museum a highway was built.
 Day after day, the museum is suffering from the effects of vibration, dust and noise.

 Prague (Praha) National Museum